 the greater Lincoln area.
 This study focused on public transportation, multi-use paths for pedestrians and bicycles, land use and development, and adminstration and management.
 The final

-of this study is available on the Lincoln City website.
+report of this study is available on the Lincoln City website.

 Bicycle Friendly Community